Discover Calm: Expert Anxiety Therapy in College Park & Online Across Maryland

 Working With Me

-free 15-minute consultation for Anxiety therapy In Maryland, Online or in College Park
+free 15-minute consultation for Anxiety therapy in College Park or online around Maryland

 Ready to reclaim peace and balance in your life, and make space for what really matters to you?
 You don’t have to keep struggling on alone.
-If you are ready to reach out and take that first step towards overcoming your anxiety with a Maryland therapist, please contact me and we can set up a free 15 minute consultation call.
+If you are ready to reach out and take that first step towards overcoming your anxiety with a Maryland therapist, please contact me, and we can set up a free 15-minute consultation call.
 Let’s see if we make a good team to tackle this issue together.
-You can also read more about anxiety, and some tools for starting to help tame it, in some of my blog posts.
+You can also read more about anxiety, and some tools for starting to help tame it, in my blog.
+Those posts can provide some practical tools for managing anxiety and also give you an idea of how I work with anxiety treatment in my College Park-based therapy practice.

-Anxiety Therapy in College Park & Online Anxiety therapy In Maryland
+In-Person & Online Anxiety Therapy in College Park & across Maryland

-My office is conveniently located in downtown College Park, with free parking and accessible by Metro, within walking distance of the University of Maryland College Park campus.
+My therapy office is conveniently located in downtown College Park, with free parking.
+The office is accessible by Metro, and within walking distance of the University of Maryland College Park campus & the University Park neighborhood.
+It’s a short drive from Greenbelt, Hyattsville and Takoma Park.
 There is free parking on-site.
 Can’t make it into the office?
 No worries – I offer online therapy in Maryland on a secure video platform.

 -

-Cognitive Behavioral Therapy (CBT) is very effective for anxiety reduction, through understanding how our thoughts influence our feelings and behaviors, and how to correct the them they have gone off course.
-I find CBT especially helpful when also paired with learning and practicing skills for settling the nervous system and body as well.
+Cognitive Behavioral Therapy (CBT) is very effective for anxiety reduction.
+We can use it to understand how our thoughts influence our feelings and behaviors, and how to correct those thoughts when they have gone off course.
+It's often helpful to pair CBT with body-based skills to help the nervous system relax.
+There are many, easy-to-learn skills and techniques to help with this relaxation response.
 This provides a well-rounded approach for managing anxiety in the mind and the body.
+I also find that hypnotherapy for anxiety can pair well with a CBT approach.
+Learn more about CBT for anxiety therapy, online or in-person.

 -